 How to get to Cu Chi Tunnels from Saigon (Ho Chi Minh City)

-Most tourist go to Cu Chi Tunnels on scheduled bus trips through tour operators or travel agencies as that is the most convenient.
-But you have other options such as by speedboats, private car, motorcycle or even public bus.
+Most tourists go to Cu Chi Tunnels on scheduled tours through tour operators or travel agencies.
+As that is the most convenient way to get to Cu Chi.
+But you have other options such as speedboats, private cars, motorcycles or even public buses.
 No matter which option you take, it will take you 2-3 hours to travel from Saigon to the Cu Chi Tunnels.

 Traveling to Cu Chi Tunnels by Bus

 Private bus and minivan companies are offering scheduled services directly from Saigon to Cu Chi Tunnels.
 It will cost you as little as USD 10 for a round trip.
 But if your budget is tight, you can easily take the public bus and only pay VND 7,000 (USD 0.30) each way.